 But other art, by real artists, also gets a look-in in Titanic.
 Just after Rose has boarded the ship, her belongings are being unpacked in her sumptuous quarters.
 Alongside the clothes and other home comforts comes her collection of art, including some now-famous artworks: Picasso's Les Demoiselles d'Avignon and Degas' L'Etoile.
 Neither of these paintings live in the UK, but Degas' Dancer on a Stage features a similar composition to L'Etoile ('the star').

 These paintings were not on board the real Titanic.
-Les Demoiselles d'Avignon is safely in the Museum of Modern Art in New York, and L’Etoile lives in the Musee D’Orsay in Paris.
-Monet painted many versions of Waterlilies, but there are few records of any high-profile artworks on board the ship, so it’s unlikely that any of Rose’s collection was historically accurate.
+Les Demoiselles d'Avignon remained with Picasso until 1924, and is now safely in the Museum of Modern Art in New York, and L'Etoile lives in the Musee D'Orsay in Paris.
+Monet painted many versions of Waterlilies, but there are few records of any high-profile artworks on board the ship, so it's unlikely that any of Rose's collection was historically accurate.

 James Cameron did not actually obtain permission from Picasso's estate to use Les Demoiselles d'Avignon, and replaced it in the 3D re-release of the film with a shot of the Degas painting – which was out of copyright – submerged in the water.